lethang7794/aws-sa-associate-saac03/0052-tutorials-dojo-exams/tutorials-dojo-tips-and-tricks.md

 >
 > - Legal holds: ~ Retention Periods but has no expiration date

-> S3 Static website - Custom Domain: "The S3 bucket name must be the same as the domain name"
+> [!NOTE] S3 Static website - Custom Domain: "The S3 bucket name must be the same as the domain name"
 >
 > What if someone use my domain name for their bucket ???
 TODO

-> S3 - Read data from Glacier
+> [!NOTE] S3 - Read data from Glacier
 >
 > - Bulk: Lowest (5-12 hours), cheapest
 > - Standard: 3-5 hours
 > - Expedited: Fastest (1-5 mins)
 >   - Buy Provisioned capacity to ensure Expedited retrievals is available.

-> S3 Object encryption:
+> [!NOTE] S3 Object encryption:
 >
 > - Server-Side Encryption (SSE):
 >